 Bachelor of Science in Biochemistry Degree

-Contribute to high-impact research and lay the groundwork for a remarkable career through the Bachelor of Science (B.S.) in biochemistry degree program at the University of Mount Union.
+Contribute to high-impact research and lay the groundwork for a remarkable career through our Bachelor of Science (B.S.) in biochemistry degree program.
 Our graduates go on to excel in areas like biotechnology, molecular biology, pharmacology, and other health and medical sciences.

 Mount Union’s B.S. in biochemistry degree program is approved by the American Chemical Society (ACS) Committee.